Statistics

 Permutation Testing

-The example below uses a CLIP encoding model evaluated on PPA and FFA voxels.
+The two examples below both use encoding models evaluated on PPA and FFA voxels, but test different hypotheses and therefore permute different things.
 See the permutation testing guide for the full step-by-step method.

 Example 1